plain-plain-text/simple-cv/README.md

    package](https://ctan.org/pkg/memoir?lang=en).
 I have tried to make the defaults acceptable, aesthetically, but I leave fine tuning up to you.

-When you’ve made your changes, you must run the Ruby script in command line:
+When you’ve made your changes, you must run the shell script in command line:

-`ruby process-cv.rb`
+`sh process.sh`

-If you have the [`run-command`](https://atom.io/packages/run-command) package installed in Atom, you can simply type `ctrl-r` and type in `ruby process-cv.rb` in the little dialog box to process the files without the need of opening the command line or leaving Atom.
+If you have the [`run-command`](https://atom.io/packages/run-command) package installed in Atom, you can simply type `ctrl-r` and type in `sh process.rb` in the little dialog box to process the files without the need of opening the command line or leaving Atom.

-The Ruby script produces new versions of the `html` and `pdf` files, so you can subsequently stage, commit, and push, to make the files available online via GitHub.
+The shell script produces new versions of the `html` and `pdf` files, so you can subsequently stage, commit, and push, to make the files available online via GitHub.

 ## Features

-* Single source for both paper and web versions of your cv.
+* Single source for both “paper” and web versions of your cv.
-* Customizable sections that can be switched in and out or reordered just by changing a `YAML` option.
+* Customizable sections that can be switched in and out or reordered just by changing the contents of `sections.txt`.
 * Customizable styles for `html` *and* `pdf` (fonts, etc.) via `YAML` configuration files.
 * Straightforward templates that allow for massive flexibility with comparatively little effort.